Brankelow Cottage: Description

 The building is in red brick with ashlar dressings under a slate roof.
-It is cross shaped in plan, with both single- and two-storey portions.
+It is cross-shaped in plan, with both single- and two-storey portions.
 The main (lake-facing) front has a single storey with seven symmetrical bays, a central three-bay projection to the front, and pavilions to each end.
-The bays of the main face are separated by pilasters topped with stone finials, and the face is surmounted by a parapet with battlements; there are pinnacles at the corners.
-The windows to the main face have pointed arches with Tudor-style hood moulds over them.
-The pavilions have arrowslits and heart-shaped ornaments.
+The bays of the main face are separated by pilasters topped with stone finials, and a parapet with battlements surmounts the face; there are pinnacles at the corners.
+The windows to the main face have pointed arches with Tudor-style hood moulds over them, and the pavilions have arrowslits and heart-shaped ornaments.
 Another central three-bay projection stands to the rear, which has two storeys.
-To each side of the rear projection are extensions dating from the 20th century, which have a circular quadrant plan.
+To each side of the rear projection are extensions dating from the 20th century, with a circular quadrant plan.
 The building is further ornamented with fancy brickwork.
 The interior has a single elliptical room.

-Nikolaus Pevsner and co-authors describe the building as a "charming eyecatcher."
-Historic England describes it as "the main eyecatcher at Combermere."
+Nikolaus Pevsner and co-authors describe the building as a "charming eyecatcher".
+Historic England describes it as "the main eyecatcher at Combermere".